Guide to GDPR Compliance and Implementation

 - For contact sign-ups, choosing the double opt-in is advisable.
 It is not a default setting so, please check the same manually.

-- According to the GDPR guidelines, the subscribers should be easily able to opt-out whenever they wish.
-So, you need to ensure that very campaign that is being sent out from the Aritic PinPoint platform includes this functionality.
+- According to the GDPR compliance guidelines, the subscribers should be easily able to opt-out whenever they wish.
+So, you need to ensure that every campaign that is being sent out from the Aritic PinPoint platform includes this functionality.
 Other than unsubscribing the ability to change preferences must also be easily accessible.
 Aritic PinPoint offers options where these options can be added to the footer of the campaign you send out, through GDPR settings.

 - The unsubscribe option, by default, is a part of all the campaigns that are sent out by Aritic PinPoint.
 Contacts can simply click on these links if they wish to opt-out from the contact database.
-Per the GDPR compliance requirements recipients of any campaigns should be able to opt out whenever they wish easily, and this ability should be easily and efficiently accessible to them.
+Per the GDPR compliance requirements, recipients of any campaigns should be able to opt-out whenever they wish easily, and this ability should be easily and efficiently accessible to them.
 The footer ensures that all the campaigns are GDPR compliant by default in this regard.

 - Further, other than the unsubscribe link, there is also an option for you to add the preferences link in the footer of the emails that you send from your Aritic PinPoint account.
 Please note that this is not a default option and this needs to be selected while you are designing the campaign, through GDPR compliance settings.